aqaestuser/test/README.md

 - The tests can be executed using *TestNG* as the test runner.
 - The tests can be executed from maven test command or individual TestNG test from local after cloning the repo.

-Maven commands to run tests:
+### Maven commands to run tests:

-    mvn clean test                                    / To run all the unit tests
+ - To run all the unit tests

+`mvn clean test`

-    mvn test -Dtest=testClasseName                    / To run a single test class
+ - To run a single test class

+`mvn test -Dtest=LoginPageTest`

-    mvn test -Dtest=testClasseName#testMethodName     / To run a specific methods within test classes
+- To run a specific methods within test classes

+`mvn -X test -Dtest=LoginTest#testLogin`